 Take your fried eggplant to the next level with these stacked eggplant slices and mozzarella.

 If hope enjoy my recipe below for fried eggplant – Italian style.
 If so, follow us on social and join our email list for recipes to your inbox!

 - 1 medium eggplant sliced crosswise into 1/4" rounds salt and drain if you prefer

 - olive oil enough to fill the frying pan with about 1/4″

 - 1/4 cup Romano Cheese

-Mix the breadcrumbs and Romano (or Parmesan) cheese in a bowl.
+- Mix the breadcrumbs and Romano (or Parmesan) cheese in the third bowl.

-Pour in enough olive oil in a sauce pan so there is about 1/4 inch of olive oil in the pan.
+- Pour in enough olive oil in a frying pan so there is about 1/4 inch of olive oil in the pan.
 Heat to medium-high heat.

 - Fry the eggplant on each side for about 2 minutes until the breadcrumbs are golden brown on both sides.
 Use a long handled tongs or fork to avoid oil from splattering on you.

 - Remove each slice from the pan and place on a paper towel (on a plate) to let the oil drain.